 - Consider a package.
 The Universal Orlando Resort website also all sorts of information about hotel-ticket packages.
 You can also consult a travel agent who specializes in theme park travel who can help you get the best deal with airfare, hotels, and tickets.
 If you don’t have an agent, you might consider my friend, Rick.

 [tweetthis]Tips to maximize your fun and minimize your stress on your @universalORL vacation.[/tweetthis]

-As someone who isn’t a big fan of fast food, I appreciate the diversity of food options that Universal offers.
-Sure, there are plenty of opportunities for “junk food” but you won’t need to have a steady diet of it – you’ll find everything from gourmet fine dining to family friendly favorites.
+As someone who isn’t a big fan of fast food, I appreciate the diversity of food options at Universal Orlando Resort.
+Sure, there are plenty of opportunities for “junk food” but you won’t need to have a steady diet of it – you’ll find everything from gourmet fine dining to family-friendly favorites.
 Harry Potter’s famous Butterbeer is a personal favorite for when you need an afternoon respite.

 A daily dining plan is available is available, both as an add-on and as part of a vacation package.
 While this doesn’t fit with how I like my meals, I know a lot of people who find the plan convenient and cost saving.

-Some of the restaurants will need reservations, factor that into your planning.
+You will need reservations at some of the Universal Orlando, so factor that into your planning.